What is hepatitis?

 • Were born to a mother with HCV

-Experts recommend that people in these risk groups and all baby boomers be screened for HCV.
+Experts now recommend that all adults 18 years and older be screened for HCV at least once in their lifetime.
 Make sure to ask your doctor for the test.
 For many people, HCV is not included in routine testing.

-Ask your primary care doctor about HCV screening!
+Ask your primary care doctor about receiving an HCV screening!

 The good news!

-Although there is no vaccine to prevent HCV, there are many effective medications can cure it.
-Treatments typically take 8-12 weeks and have few side effects.
+Although there is no vaccine to prevent HCV, there are many effective medications that can cure it.
+Treatments typically take 8-12 weeks and have little to no side effects.
 If you or someone you know has chronic HCV, talk to your doctor or health care professional today about getting treated.
 If you do not have insurance, you may still be able to be treated!

 Secured By miniOrange